+- 1. Funds should disclose:

-- 1. Whether they are authorised to use derivatives. - 2.
-Whether they had a derivatives exposure at the date of their last property valuation. - 3.
-The maximum permissible derivative exposure. - 4.
-The rationale for use of derivatives. - 5.
-How and in what circumstances they would use derivatives. - 6.
-The sector to which they relate. - 7.
-The type of derivatives used. - 8.
+- a.
+Whether they are authorised to use derivatives.

+- b.
+Whether they had a derivatives exposure at the date of their last property valuation.

+- c.
+The maximum permissible derivative exposure.

+- d.
+The rationale for use of derivatives.

+- e.
+How and in what circumstances they would use derivatives.

+- f.
+The sector to which they relate.

+- g.
+The type of derivatives used.

+- h.
 The accounting policy adopted.

-Disclosures should include a detailed statement on exposure to property derivative market that outlines the:
+- 1. Disclosures should include a detailed statement on exposure to property derivative market that outlines the:

-- Contract size
+- a.
+Contract size

-- Contract duration
+- b.
+Contract duration

-- Index
+- c.
+Index

-- Price
+- d.
+Price

-- Potential liability/profit.
+- e.
+Potential liability/profit.

-2.5 Indirect property investments [last updated: 30/06/14]
+- 2.5 Indirect property investments [last updated: July 2014]

-Members should disclose:

-- 1. For each indirect investment, how they are valued and how often - 2.
-Policy rationale for investing in indirect property - 3.
-Exposure to indirect investments - 4.
+- 1. Funds should disclose: - a.
+For each indirect investment, how they are valued and how often - b.
+Policy rationale for investing in indirect property - c.
+Exposure to indirect investments - d.
 Details of any internal (in-house) managed investments.

-2.6 Distributions [last updated: 30/06/14]
+2.6 Distributions [last updated: July 2014]

-Where applicable, members should disclose:
+Where applicable, funds should disclose:

 - 1. Their policy for income and capital distributions - 2.
-Where it is their policy to distribute income: - The frequency of their distributions - Requirements for withholding tax - The timing of the announcement of the amount of the distributions and the date on which the units/participations in the fund are declared "Ex" distribution - The expected timing of the payment of the distributions. - 3.
-The fund should calculate its distribution yields by expressing the income distributions (gross of tax) per unit over the previous 12 months as a percentage of their net asset value per unit as at the end of the period.
+Where it is their policy to distribute income: - a.
+The frequency of their distributions - b.
+Requirements for withholding tax - c.
+The timing of the announcement of the amount of the distributions and the date on which the units/participations in the fund are declared "Ex" distribution - d.
+The expected timing of the payment of the distributions. - 3.
+The fund should calculate its historic yield by expressing the income distributions (gross of tax) per unit over the previous 12 months as a percentage of their net asset value per unit as at the end of the period.

-- Income distributions should be paid on fixed dates within two months of the end of the related distribution period, unless otherwise agreed with investors. - Capital distributions should be distributed as soon as practicable - Members should state whether they have the ability to defer/suspend distributions; if so, any suspensions should be reported on a regular basis.
+- 1. Income distributions should be paid on fixed dates within two months of the end of the related distribution period, unless otherwise agreed with investors. - 2.
+Capital distributions should be distributed as soon as practicable - 3.
+Funds should state whether they have the ability to defer/suspend distributions; if so, any suspensions should be reported on a regular basis.

-2.7 Management fees and other expenses [last updated: 30/06/14]
+2.7 Management fees and other expenses [last updated: March 2016]

-- 1. A statement should be made as to: - The annual fees payable to the manager/trustee/other related parties, including the manager of indirect property investments. - The basis on which the annual fees are payable (whether percentage of capital or income and actual percentage). - Details of performance fee or carried interest, where applicable, including how the fees are calculated and paid, and any claw-back arrangements.
-Any fees which relate to but are not paid during the period should be estimated and accrued in accordance with applicable accounting standards. - Any other fees payable to the manager/trustee/other related parties. - Fee rebates (e.g. where one fund invests in another fund run by the same management company).
+- 1. A statement should be made as to: - a.
+The annual fees payable to the manager/trustee/other related parties, including the manager of indirect property investments. - b.
+The basis on which the annual fees are payable (whether percentage of capital or income and actual percentage). - c.
+Details of performance fee or carried interest, where applicable, including how the fees are calculated and paid, and any claw-back arrangements.
+Any fees which relate to but are not paid during the period should be estimated and accrued in accordance with applicable accounting standards. - d.
+Any other fees payable to the manager/trustee/other related parties. - e.
+Fee rebates (e.g. where one fund invests in another fund run by the same management company). - f.
+How the above fees are structured to deliver alignment of interest between the manager and investors.

-All members should comply with the AREF Guidance on Expense Ratios (click here for link).
+2. All funds should comply with the AREF Guidance on Expense Ratios (click here for link).
 This sets out recommended minimum disclosures for expense ratios based on NAV, and optional disclosures for ratios based on gross asset value ("GAV") as follows: